Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 Until now, the scenario has been realized with the “apiadmin” account that has all rights.
 We have virtualized an API and executed the necessary steps to make it accessible to external partners.

 Now, we will look at the management of roles with 2 different users:
-* In this chapter, Renée, responsible for client relations, would like to propose APIs to the partners
+* In this lab, Renée, responsible for client relations, would like to propose APIs to the partners
-* In the next chapter, we will continue with Gabriel, an external app developer, who is enrolled by Renée
+* In one of the next labs, we will continue with Gabriel, an external app developer, who is enrolled by Renée

 We will connect with the user **Renée**.
 She has the role of **Organization Manager** of the organization **Partners**.
 This role provides him the rights to enroll new developers and manage the APIs available to the Partners organization.